FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 A
 ```

-**Question 155: What can period-doubling bifurcations indicate about a system’s dynamics?**
+**What can period-doubling bifurcations indicate about a system’s dynamics?**
 - A) They signal a transition towards simpler, more predictable behavior.
 - B) They show a system is becoming less sensitive to initial conditions.
 - C) They indicate a system’s route to chaotic behavior as parameters vary.